flix-tech/schema-registry-php-client/README.md

 There is a `CachedRegistry` that accepts a `CacheAdapter` together with a `Registry`.
 It supports both async and sync APIs.

+> **NOTE:**
+>
+> From version 4.x of this library the API for the `CacheAdapterInterface` has been changed in order to allow caching
+> of schema ids by hash of a given schema.

 #### Example

 ```php